FusionCache/docs/docs/indexes.md

  The sequence is:

 - Lookup the `surname` index for "Smith"
-- If it does not exist, return empty response
+- If none, return empty response
 - Else check if any of the "Smith" objects have `forename` of "John"